rwinkhart/LoRaComm/README.md

         - `node-red-node-serialport`
 #### Setup
 The web GUI is a very simple application built in Node-RED.
 The `flows.json` containing the GUI is included in this repository.
 Import it into your Node-RED editor and change the physical serial interface assigned to the serial port to match your environment.

+# Usage (Portable Mode)
+The keypad uses a custom rendition of manual T9 dialing.
+Each character key has 4 possible outputs (three that alternate on sequential presses and one that can only be typed from numeric mode).

+To use it, press a key the number of times necessary to correspond to your desired character.
+If you want to type a number or an apostrophe, you must first switch to numeric mode using the "N" key (you can switch back using the "A" key).
+You may also use the shift key to type capital variations of any letter or to perform a backspace using the "space" key.

+After typing your desired input, **you must follow it up with the "space" key to confirm it and display it on the connected LCD**.
+To simply type a space, you must press "space" twice.

+Once you are ready to send your message, press the "->" key.
+Once the message is verified to have been received by the LoRa peer, the message will clear from the LCD.
+If the message never clears from the LCD, either the message itself or the peer verification was lost in transit.
+Simply press send again (the peer will *not* display duplicate messages when just the verification was lost).

 # Demonstration of Physical Build
 Coming soon